 Another great feature of this Kaspersky antivirus product is Parental Control.
 You can set all kinds of filters and alarms in order to track your child’s activity online.
 These include safe search, unsafe content restrictions, gaming restrictions, and many more.
 You can choose time periods when your child can use the computer or access the internet.

 Protecting and recovering information is just as important as having the best virus protection.
 The guys from Kaspersky Lab know this.
 Total Security comes with a data encryption function that encrypts the folders and files you desire.

 Then there’s the File Shredder, a nifty tool that permanently deletes your files.
 (Surprise, surprise!
 Usually, when you delete data from your hard drive, it can actually be restored.)

-Total Security comes with some goodies like Password Manager and Kaspersky Secure Connection.
-Password Manager is just what it says it is: it stores your passwords, bank card details, and all other sensitive info, so you don’t have to.
+Total Security comes with some goodies like a password manager and Kaspersky Secure Connection.
+The Password Manager is just what it says it is: it stores your passwords, bank card details, and all other sensitive info, so you don’t have to.

 It is a pretty nice addon to the whole package and is handy when you are toggling between all those accounts, trying to remember the correct password.

 Even if you have the best virus protection, in today’s world that’s not enough.
 Payment scams are everywhere, and users need a solution.
 With Kaspersky’s Safe Money feature you can list all websites you use for financial transactions, and the service will make sure it’s the legitimate site you’re using and not a fake one.

 The user is prompted to open every such site with a built-in Protected Browser.
 It frames a legitimate website in green.
 If the website is fraudulent, it will have a red frame.
 This makes it easier to spot malicious websites and helps all Kaspersky antivirus products stand out from their competitors.